PHI-base/canto-docs/docs/phipo_annotation.md

 Note that you must first have created a metagenotype; see [Creating alleles and genotypes](genotypes) for instructions.

+**Please note** that if you are curating a pathogen effector within a pathogen–host interaction, it is essential that you also make a GO Biological Process annotation on the pathogen gene involved in the interaction, using the GO term "effector-mediated modulation of host process by symbiont" ([GO:0140418](http://purl.obolibrary.org/obo/GO_0140418)) or one of its child terms.
+This will allow the data to be displayed correctly in PHI-base.
+See the instructions for [Gene Ontology Annotation](go_annotation) for further guidance on making a GO Biological process annotation.

 ## The phenotype curation process

 ### Selecting a PHIPO term